sugar

 5. Stevia

 Derived from a plant with sweet leaves, it doesn’t get much more natural than this.
 The glycosides in the leaves of the Stevia Rebaudiana plant account for its incredible sweetness.
+Stevia is calorie-free, and the powdered concentrate is 300 times sweeter than sugar.
+It can help keep blood sugar levels in check and despite being very sweet, it doesn’t contribute to cavities.

 Sugar substitute: A little stevia goes a LONG way.
 A fraction of the amount and you’ll have ample sweetness.
 You can even grow your own!

 Above all, for optimal health, try to keep your sugar consumption down to 15-25 grams per day.
 This means you may have to stop at one cookie, but it doesn’t mean you need to cut out all of the sweetness from your life.
+Learn more about sugar and mood swings.